Useful Links 1

 Self Publishing.
 Book publisher offering a joint venture self publishing program for multicultural and cutting edge works, especially nonfiction and memoirs.

 Rare Book, Manuscript, and Special Collections Library.
-From Duke University.
-Links to Digitized collections, e.g. Emergence of Advertising in America with a database of over 9,000 advertisinyg items and publications, 1850-1920, Ad*Access with an image database of over 7,000 advertisements printed in U.S. and Canadian newspapers and magazines, 1911-1955, Historic American Sheet Music with digital images of over 16,000 pages of sheet music from 3042 pieces published in the United States, 1850-1920, and many more.
+David M. Rubenstein Rare Book & Manuscript Library, Duke University.
+Links to Digitized collections, e.g. Emergence of Advertising in America with a database of over 9,000 advertising items and publications, 1850-1920, Ad*Access with an image database of over 7,000 advertisements printed in U.S. and Canadian newspapers and magazines, 1911-1955, Historic American Sheet Music with digital images of over 16,000 pages of sheet music from 3042 pieces published in the United States, 1850-1920, and many more.
 Also includes Exhibits, Student Projects, and Guides to the Collections.